We have a current updated version of this page here: Optimize WordPress

 As we all know WordPress can use too much load.
-Basically any php script can depending on how it is ran.
-After years of running our own blogs and helping people run theirs we have found some solid ways to help WordPress run smoothly.
+Basically, any PHP script can depending on how it is running.
+After years of running our own blogs and helping people run theirs, we have found some solid ways to help WordPress run smoothly.
 First to check what load your Word press is using you need to contact your host and ask.
 They can get a daily average usually as far back as a month.

-If you are using more then 3% of a shared CPU you can be at risk and your pages will probably start to lag.
+If you are using more than 3% of a shared CPU you can be at risk and your pages will probably start to lag.

 To use less load or if you just want your WordPress to run fast and smooth here are some solid tips to help: